chapel-lang/chapel/doc/rst/language/evolution.rst

 insignificant, it also wasn't particularly difficult for the most part.
-Overall, our finding was that in cases where the changes weren't simply neutral in their impact on style, it almost always resulted in benefits in terms of code clarity, because there tended to be fewer adjustments of +/- 1 in the code.
+Overall, our finding was that in cases where the changes weren't simply neutral in their impact on style, it almost always benefitted the code in terms of clarity, because there tended to be fewer adjustments of +/- 1 in the code.

 For these reasons, we decided to bite the bullet and make the switch